Yura-D/contract-creator/README.md

 This program helps you to create the different contract if you have template and information about the person with whom you want to sign a contract.

-What to work with this file
+To work with this file
 run `pip3 install -r requirements.txt`